hohsiangwu/kdd-2018-hands-on-tutorials/README.md

 See this [notebook](https://github.com/hohsiangwu/kdd-2018-hands-on-tutorials/blob/master/Feature%20Extraction%20and%20Summarization%20with%20Sequence%20to%20Sequence%20Learning.ipynb).
 We will go in depth into (1) how these models are being used for product research at Github, (2) practical considerations with regards to using this model in a customer facing product and how to evaluate results both qualitatively and quantitatively, (3) related research we have conducted, (4) other tools and techniques that can be used to accomplish the same goals and (5) a live Q&A session.

 ## Other information
-Tutorial duration is 3 hours, Only requirement is need access to the internet and latest version of Google Chrome, no software licenses are required.
+TThe tutorial's duration is 3 hours.
+Latest version of Google Chrome and access to the internet is required.
 We will cover setup during the tutorial which will only require the installation of 1-2 python packages.

 ## Tutors